 After finishing her studies at Northwestern University in 1963, Dale studied at both Harvard University and the University of Pennsylvania’s Wharton School of Business to advance her facility in domestic and international negotiation as well as in commercial transaction strategy.

-Dale continues to reside in Palm Beach with Dr. Steven Rose.
+Dale continues to reside in Palm Beach.
 She is the mother of two grown daughters, Dana and Ali, and is grandmother to their four daughters.